Is Facebook really ready for the 2020 election?

 “Elections have changed since 2016, and so has Facebook,” the company said in a statement laying out its policies on the election and voting.
 “We have more people and better technology to protect our platforms, and we’ve improved our content policies and enforcement.”

-Grygiel says such comments are par for the course.
-“This company uses PR in place of an ethical business model,” she said.
+Grygiel says such comments are par for the course: “This company uses PR in place of an ethical business model.”

 Kirkpatrick notes that board members and executives who have pushed back against the CEO — a group that includes the founders of Instagram and WhatsApp — have left the company.